 Growing up in apple country meant apple crisp, apple pie, apple sauce and the like were ever present during the fall and winter months.
 Baked apples are kid friendly and super easy to make, so they're a great cooking project to share with your children.
 While they're good year round, these are especially wonderful in fall and winter when apples are at their peak and we crave a warm dessert.
 A healthy alternative to cakes and cookies, baked apples are also a great comfort food, and can be dressed up with Vanilla Tofu Whip or a dollop of creme fruit or gelato.
 This recipe can be prepared without the nuts and raisins, but we love the chewy and crunchy texture and sweetness they add.
 Choose good cooking apples, tart or tart-sweet, as noted below.

-- 1 cup apple or pear cider (or 1/2 cup water if cider is not available)
+1 cup apple cider, or pear cider, or 1/2 cup water

 Preheat the oven to 350 F.

 Core the apples whole or, alternatively, cut them in half and remove the core with a small knife, creating a small "basin" in the apple halves.

 Sprinkle the cut side of the apples with lemon juice.

 Place the apples in a glass, ceramic or other non-reactive baking dish.